 Dining Out in New York City with a Dog

 One must-visit location to dine with your dog is the original Shake Shack restaurant, located in the middle of the city at Madison Square Park, just near the Flatiron Building.
 The park also has a dog run, with sections for both small and large dogs, perfect for before or after dining at the outdoor tables.

-Designed for such dilemmas, I recommend heading to Boris & Horton in the East Village.
+Designed for such dilemmas, I recommend heading to Boris & Horton in the East Village, or their new location in Williamsburg.
 There you can buy a coffee in one half of the cafe, then head to the other side which is dog-friendly to enjoy it along with your pup.
 It’s also a great spot to socialise your dog on days when the park is too cold a prospect.

 Dog-Friendly Accommodation in New York City